What Are the Leading Causes of Female Infertility?

 How to Treat Female Infertility?

 As diagnosing and treating female infertility is time-consuming, it is recommended that infertile couples be patient and follow their treatment process.
-Infertility treatment includes assisted reproductive methods such as IVF treatment, IUI, microinjection, etc. infertile couples also can choose surrogacy and adoption to start a family.
+Infertility treatment includes assisted reproductive methods such as IVF treatment, IUI, microinjection, etc. infertile couples can also choose surrogacy and adoption to start a family.

 iui